 The Modern Language Association (MLA) of America is one of the largest Language organizations in the country.
 It was founded in 1883 to provide a venue for its members to discuss relevant issues and trends in the academe.
 The organization serves mainly both English and foreign language faculty members and department heads.

 Through the MLA Academic Program Services, the MLA conducts training and assessments, and offers consultancy services.
 They will help you connect with people and colleagues who are also in the same field to exchange information and ideas about the academic programs.

 Through its many years of service, MLA formed the Association of Departments of English (ADE) and the Association of Department of Foreign Languages (ADFL), each with its own various programs to serve its members and to improve Foreign Language education.

 The Linguistic Society of America (LSA) deals with the scientific study of language.
 Their members are students and researchers from different parts of the world who are tirelessly discovering and relaying updates in the field of linguistics.

 LSA constantly publishes peer-reviewed journals encompassing Linguistics as a discipline.
 It also holds conferences and holds annual meetings to discuss matters relating to Foreign Language and Linguistics education.

-The American Association for Applied Linguistics is an organization of scholars who are into different fields of applied linguistics.
-The association was founded in 1977 and it has procured several activities that helped language studies in general.
+The American Association for Applied Linguistics is an organization of scholars who are in different fields of applied linguistics.
+The association was founded in 1977, and it has procured several activities that helped language studies in general.

 AAAL promotes research and has organized conferences for scholars.
 It has also put up a fund, the Fund for the Future of Applied Linguistics, to subsidize and secure the participation of graduate students in their conferences.